Skip to main content

 Unsuitable combinations

 A rabbit and a guinea pig should not live together.
-Although some owners have found that a rabbit and guinea pig can live happily in each other’s company, there’s a risk that the guinea pig will be accidentally kicked when the rabbit is running and hopping about.
+Although some owners have found that a rabbit and guinea pig can live happily in each other’s company, there’s a risk the guinea pig will be accidentally kicked when the rabbit is running and hopping about.
 Communication is a big factor to consider as well.
 Guinea pigs are vocal communicators, whereas rabbits are mostly silent, and this can be upsetting for both species.

 How to introduce your guinea pigs to each other